FOR FREE PEOPLE

 “I’m surprised that there is humans doing this force,” Hussein said of Israeli soldiers, in broken English.
 “How could human became this evil, killing others, imposing collective punishment on over two million people with no reason?
 What are they going to gain?
 Why they are doing this?”

 But what Tavernise did not say is that “Hussein” is Hussein Owda, whose name is listed in the show notes on audio platforms that host the podcast, including Spotify and Apple Podcasts.
 And what The New York Times does not reveal is that Owda’s background suggests links to Hamas.
 A simple Google search turns up his LinkedIn page, where he publicly lists an eight-year stretch working for the Municipality of Gaza, which sources told me is controlled by Hamas; a new job at the controversy-riddled United Nations Relief and Works Agency for Palestine Refugees in the Near East (also known as UNRWA); and an eight-month stint at Muslim Hands, a nonprofit exposed by the UK’s Telegraph in 2014 for having “close ties to the Muslim Brotherhood.”
-Hamas was originally established in the 1980s as the local Palestinian branch of the Muslim Brotherhood.
+Hamas was originally established in the 1980s when it spun off from the local Palestinian branch of the Muslim Brotherhood.

 Why Is ‘The New York Times’ Not Disclosing a Source’s Ties to Hamas?